 Prevention is key.
 To maintain the strength and durability of metal roofs, your customers should have a licensed metal roofing professional inspect it regularly.
 While your customers can manually inspect their roof themselves, a qualified roofing inspector can thoroughly examine it, identify areas of concern and provide a detailed report including roof life expectancy, photos and repair estimates.
 Professional inspectors can also make hurricane preparedness recommendations based on your customer’s roof type.

-When rust develops on metal, it can accelerate degradation, compromising the structural integrity of your customer’s structure and leaving it vulnerable—particularly in inclement weather.
-While ABC offers galvanized and coated metal panels that prevent rust from occurring, standing water and heat from direct exposure to the sun can degrade this protection over time.
-Therefore, it is important that your customers regularly check for rusty and loose screws as well as flaking paint which can also cause rust to develop.
-If rust is discovered, they should contact their roofing contractor for repair options.
+When rust develops on metal, it can accelerate degradation, compromising the integrity of your customer’s structure and leaving it vulnerable—particularly in inclement weather.
+While ABC offers Galvalume® metal panels that prevent rust from occurring, standing water and heat from direct exposure to the sun can degrade this protection over time.
+Therefore, it is important that customers regularly check for rusty and loose screws as well as flaking paint which can also cause rust development.
+If rust is found, advise your customer to contact their roofing contractor for repair options.

-An added layer of protection from high winds, hurricane straps (also known as roof tie-downs) securely tie rafters to load-bearing walls.
-Made of galvanized metal, they can attach to any type of roof, protecting it and the structure beneath, as well as keeping it from detaching and causing damage to nearby structures and objects.
+An added layer of protection from high winds, hurricane straps (or roof tie-downs) securely tie rafters to load-bearing walls.
+Made of galvanized metal, they can attach to most roof types, protecting it and the structure beneath.
+Hurricane straps can also help keep a roof from detaching and causing damage to nearby structures and objects.
 Many homes already have them (depending on how old the roof is), but even structures with hurricane straps should be checked to make sure they were installed properly.

-Although metal roofing is resistant to wind-related damage, adding reinforcements can decrease the likelihood of damage – particularly if your customer’s building project is located in a hurricane-prone area.
+Although most metal roofing is resistant to wind-related damage, adding reinforcements can decrease the likelihood of damage.
+This is particularly true if your customer’s building project is located in a hurricane-prone area.
 To reinforce their metal roof, your customers can add sturdy overlapping materials on top such as heavier metal panels or two-by-fours.
 A professional roofing contractor can advise your customer on the best reinforcement option for their structure.

 Gable ends experience a lot of exposure to high winds, making them vulnerable to wind damage.
-If your customer’s structure has a gable end, they should ensure that it has been solidly built and is braced appropriately.
+If your customer’s structure has a gable end, they should ensure that it has been solidly built and appropriately braced.

 Trees that hang over your customer’s roof can be dangerous any time of year, but particularly during a hurricane.
 Falling tree limbs can cause severe roof damage, allow water into the structure, cause electrical issues or even injure someone inside.
 Trimming trees to is an easy way to prevent damage and injury.

-If your customer is experiencing issues with their roof, chances are that they will also see damage on the inside of the structure.
+If your customer is experiencing issues with their roof, chances are that they will also see damage inside their structure.
 Your customers should be aware of any spots, stains, peeling paint and daylight seeping in.
 These are all serious indicators of a compromised roof and should be addressed immediately.

-Choosing metal panels as a roofing solution is the first step to preventing damage to homes and buildings during hurricane season.
+Choosing metal panels as a roofing solution is the first step to preventing building damage during hurricane season.
 There are, however, extra precautions your customers can take to prevent damage and protect their investment.

 Note: This post was updated from a previously-published version.